Medically reviewed on November 28, 2016

 See also: Side effects (in more detail)

-You should not use aspirin, butalbital, and caffeine if you have used an MAO inhibitor in the past 14 days.
+You should not use Butalbital Compound if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 Tell your doctor about all your current medicines and any you start or stop using, especially: